vmware-tanzu/tanzu-plugin-runtime/client/hub/testing/README.md

 1. To reuse a server across multiple unit tests, use `hubMockServer.Reset()` to clean up any previously registered queries, mutations, or errors.

-1. To register mock queries or mutations, use the `hubMockServer.RegisterQuery` or `hubMockServer.RegisterMutation` APIs, which accept Operation objects.
+1. To register mock queries, mutations or subscriptions, use the `hubMockServer.RegisterQuery`, `hubMockServer.RegisterMutation` or `hubMockServer.RegisterSubscription` APIs, which accept Operation objects.

 ## Defining an `Operation` Object to Mock a Response